 Do not attempt to alter this system or add other devices to it.
 Electrical problems could result that may make your vehicle undrivable.

-If you have lost your key and cannot start your engine, contact your dealer.
+If you lose your key and you cannot start the engine, contact your dealer.

 Always take the ignition key with you whenever you leave the vehicle alone.